pokt-network/governance/Ops/dao_launch_roadmap.md

 ### Steps / Available Actions:
  * Pocket Network Foundation will install Conviction Voting apps for the USDRelayTargetRange and ReturnOnInvestmentTarget parameters
- * Using these apps, the Legislature will begin actively and continuously signaling what they believe the value of these parameters should be
+ * Using these apps, the Council will begin actively and continuously signaling what they believe the value of these parameters should be

 ## 7: Peer Moderation